BLOUNT LAB

 Research Interests

-Microbial Evolution, Experimental Evolution, Historical Contingency, Evolutionary Historicity, Speciation, Evolutionary Novelty, Evolutionary Potential, Niche Discovery
+Microbial Evolution, Microbial Speciation, Experimental Evolution, Historical Contingency, Evolutionary Historicity, Evolutionary Novelty, Evolutionary Potential, Niche Discovery

 14. Jagdish T, Morris JJ, Wade BD, Blount ZD.
 Probing the Deep Genetic Basis of a Novel Trait in Escherichia coli.
 Pp. 107 – 122 in Banshaf W, Cheng B, Deb K, Holekamp K, Lenski R, Ofria C, Pennock R, Punch B, Whittaker D (eds).
 Evolution in Action: Past, Present, and Future.
 New York, NY: Springer Nature.
 2020.